Sherwin6180/JID-4100-YoungAdventurers/README.md

 ### Bug Fixes
 * Previously passwords were stored in plaintext, now  they are encrypted.
 * Improved password reset logic, allowing users to create unique security questions to ensure security.
-### Known Issues
-* User enters email and password without validating the formatting.
-* No validation of multiple accounts tied to one email address.
-* The situation where the updated password is identical to the original password has not been taken into consideration.

 ## v0.0.0
 ### New Features
 * Implemented a UI flow from assignment screen to form screen and vice versa.